daniel-717/AI-Interview-Coach/README.md

-## AI Interview Coach App
-Project Overview
-The AI Interview Coach App is a full-stack web application designed to help job seekers practice and refine their interview skills using artificial intelligence.
-Users can simulate interview scenarios by generating personalized questions based on specific job roles and tech stacks, submit their answers, and receive instant, detailed AI-powered feedback on their performance.
-The application tracks past interview sessions, allowing users to review their progress and focus on areas for improvement.

-This project demonstrates a robust MERN (MongoDB, Express.js, React, Node.js) stack implementation with modern development practices and integration of advanced AI capabilities.

-Key Features
-User Authentication: Secure user registration and login system with JWT (JSON Web Tokens) for session management.

-Dynamic Question Generation: Generates relevant interview questions based on user-specified job roles (e.g., "Software Engineer") and optional tech stacks (e.g., "React, Node.js, MongoDB").

-AI-Powered Feedback: Provides real-time, comprehensive feedback on submitted answers, including:

-A numerical score.

-Identified strengths and weaknesses.

-Suggestions for improvement.

-An AI-suggested optimal answer.

-Interview Session Tracking: Saves all interview sessions to the user's history, allowing them to revisit past questions, answers, and AI feedback.

-Session Management: Users can delete past interview sessions from their history.

-Responsive UI: A clean, intuitive, and fully responsive user interface built with React and Tailwind CSS, ensuring a seamless experience across desktop and mobile devices.

-Technologies Used
-This application leverages a modern full-stack architecture.

-Frontend:

-React.js: A declarative, component-based JavaScript library for building dynamic user interfaces.

-Vite: A fast and opinionated build tool that provides an extremely quick development experience for React applications.

-Tailwind CSS: A utility-first CSS framework for rapidly styling the application with pre-defined classes.

-Axios: A promise-based HTTP client for making API requests to the backend.

-React Router DOM: For declarative routing within the single-page application.

-Backend:

-Node.js: A JavaScript runtime environment for server-side logic.

-Express.js: A fast, unopinionated, minimalist web framework for Node.js, used to build the RESTful API.

-Mongoose: An ODM (Object Data Modeling) library for MongoDB and Node.js, simplifying database interactions.

-bcryptjs: For secure password hashing and comparison.

-jsonwebtoken (JWT): For implementing token-based authentication.

-dotenv: For securely managing environment variables.

-cors: Node.js middleware to enable Cross-Origin Resource Sharing (CORS), allowing the frontend to communicate with the backend securely.

-Database:

-MongoDB Atlas: A cloud-hosted NoSQL database service, providing a flexible and scalable data store for user profiles and interview sessions.

-Artificial Intelligence / External API:

-Google Gemini API (gemini-2.0-flash): Utilized for generating interview questions and providing detailed, contextual feedback on user answers.
+# 🧠 AI Interview Coach App

+## 📌 Project Overview

+The **AI Interview Coach App** is a full-stack web application designed to help job seekers practice and refine their interview skills using artificial intelligence.

+Users can:
+- Simulate interview scenarios by generating personalized questions based on specific job roles and tech stacks.
+- Submit their answers.
+- Receive instant, detailed AI-powered feedback on their performance.

+The application also tracks past interview sessions, allowing users to review their progress and focus on areas for improvement.

+> This project demonstrates a robust **MERN (MongoDB, Express.js, React, Node.js)** stack implementation with modern development practices and integration of advanced AI capabilities.

+---

+## 🚀 Key Features

+- **🔐 User Authentication**
+  Secure registration and login using JWT (JSON Web Tokens) for session management.

+- **❓ Dynamic Question Generation**
+  Generates relevant interview questions based on:
+  - Job roles (e.g., "Software Engineer")
+  - Optional tech stacks (e.g., "React, Node.js, MongoDB")

+- **🤖 AI-Powered Feedback**
+  Real-time feedback on submitted answers, including:
+  - A numerical score
+  - Identified strengths and weaknesses
+  - Suggestions for improvement
+  - An AI-suggested optimal answer

+- **📈 Interview Session Tracking**
+  Saves all sessions to user history for review and progress tracking.

+- **🗑️ Session Management**
+  Users can delete past interview sessions from their history.

+- **💻 Responsive UI**
+  Built with React and Tailwind CSS, ensuring a clean and intuitive experience across all devices.

+---

+## 🛠️ Technologies Used

+### 💻 Frontend

+- **React.js** – Component-based JavaScript library for dynamic UIs
+- **Vite** – Lightning-fast build tool for modern React apps
+- **Tailwind CSS** – Utility-first CSS framework for styling
+- **Axios** – For HTTP requests to the backend
+- **React Router DOM** – Declarative routing within the SPA

+### 🧠 Backend

+- **Node.js** – JavaScript runtime for server-side logic
+- **Express.js** – Web framework for building RESTful APIs
+- **Mongoose** – ODM for MongoDB to simplify database operations
+- **bcryptjs** – For password hashing
+- **jsonwebtoken (JWT)** – For token-based authentication
+- **dotenv** – For managing environment variables securely
+- **cors** – Enables Cross-Origin Resource Sharing

+### 🗃️ Database

+- **MongoDB Atlas** – Cloud-hosted NoSQL database for storing user profiles and interview sessions

+### 🤖 Artificial Intelligence / External API

+- **Google Gemini API (gemini-2.0-flash)** –
+  Used to:
+  - Generate personalized interview questions
+  - Provide detailed feedback on user answers

+---